 Key metrics and attributes for creating your own Talk reports

-If you need a report that doesn't exist in the pre-built dashboard and you're using Explore Professional or Enterprise, you can often create your queries.
-In Explore, you create queries by adding metrics which a quantitative value like the number of tickets and attributes, a qualitative value like the ticket group.
+If you need a report that doesn't exist in the prebuilt dashboard and you're using Explore Professional or Enterprise, you can often create your reports.
+In Explore, you create reports by adding metrics, which are quantitative values like the number of tickets, and attributes, which are qualitative values like ticket assignee.

-For help learning how to create Explore queries, see Getting started creating queries.
+For help learning how to create Explore reports, see Creating reports.

 In this topic, you'll learn about some of the most common metrics and attributes you can use to analyze your call center.
 The following tables detail some of the key metrics and attributes you can use, and where to find the details in Explore.

 The table below defines the key Explore metrics for Talk calls.